yezuochen/claude-learning-leetcode/README.md

 # Claude Instructions for Learning LeetCode DSA

 This repo contains the useful project instructions in claude chat for learning data structure and algorithm from leetcode.
-You can copy following content or [@instruction.md](instruction.md) and paste it in your `Instructions` in claude `project`.
+You can copy following content or [@instruction.md](instruction.md) and paste it in your `Instructions` in claude `project` or just upload [@instruction.md](instruction.md) to `Files` in claude `project`.
 I usually use it when debugging my solution, coming up with more efficient solution.

 When you open the `learning` style, it will give you some hint and help you think about the solution step by step.

 ## Using Case

 ### debugging

 ```
 fix the solution of <LeetCode problem name>